 - Krakowski Alarm Smogowy (Smog alert of Cracow)

 - How does the smog calculator work?

 Thanks to our calculator, you will learn what amount of benzo[a]pyrene goes into your lungs throughout a year of normal breathing.
-We will convert it into a number of cigarettes you have to smoke to reach such a high dosage.
-Just choose your city and type in an average time that you spend outside every day.
-In the further text, you will also learn the definition of smog and see where it comes from.
+We will convert it into the number of cigarettes you have to smoke to reach such a high dosage.
+Just choose your city and type in the average time you spend outside daily.
+In the following text, you will also learn the definition of smog and see where it comes from.
 You will distinguish between various types of smog and read about its components.
-You will understand how our smog calculator converts carcinogenic benzo[a]pyrene in surrounding air into smoked cigarettes.
-Hopefully, you will get scared by our detailed list of the harmful effects of smog on our bodies and health.
+You will understand how our smog calculator converts carcinogenic benzo[a]pyrene in the surrounding air into smoked cigarettes.
+Hopefully, you will get scared by the detailed list of the harmful effects of smog on our bodies and health.

 Smog: what is it exactly?

-Smog is an atmospheric phenomenon taking place when air merges and mixes with smoke, fumes, and other contaminants.
-Also, the word “smog” was created by mixing the words “smoke” and “fog”.
-Doctor Henry Antoine Des Voeux is thought to be the first man who used it.
-He coined up this term to describe the weather phenomena taking place in London in winter 1905.
+Smog is an atmospheric phenomenon that takes place when air merges and mixes with smoke, fumes, and other contaminants.
+Also, the word “smog” was created by combining the words “smoke” and “fog”.
+Doctor Henry Antoine Des Voeux is believed to be the first man who used it.
+He coined this term to describe the weather phenomena in London in the winter of 1905.
 Even then, people realized that smoky fog was present more often in huge urban and industrial centers than in rural areas.

 Types of smog

 There are two types of smog: